igor-chalenko/calm-cmake/README.md

 * `coverage` - enable code coverage reporting via `gcc` and `clang`;
 * `install` - automatically install the given target with generated `*Config`, `*ConfigVersion`, and `*Targets` files;
-* `autotest` - discover GTest tests in the given directory and create a CTest for each found test case;
+* `gtest` - discover GTest tests in the given directory and create a CTest for each found test case;

 Build modules